MicrosoftDocs/azure-docs/articles/azure-functions/functions-target-based-scaling.md

 ### Apache Kafka

 The Apache Kafka extension uses a function-level attribute, `LagThreshold`.
 For Kafka, the number of _desired instances_ is calculated based on the total consumer lag divided by the `LagThreshold` setting.
-For a given lag, reducing the lag threshold increases the number of desired intances.
+For a given lag, reducing the lag threshold increases the number of desired instances.

 The way you set this function-level attribute depends on your function language.
 This example sets the threshold to `100`.